 UT Health Houston has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to take a computer class to fufill the graduation requirements for UT Health Houston.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

 ❌ UT Health Houston does not offer services for students with disabilities.

-UT Health Houston has distance learning options for students who are interested in taking classes online.
+✅ UT Health Houston has distance learning options for students who are interested in taking classes online.

 ❌ UT Health Houston does not offer credit for Advanced Placement (AP) classes taken during high school.

-UT Health Houston does not offer an honors program or a Freshman Honor College..
+❌ UT Health Houston does not offer an honors program or a Freshman Honor College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While UT Health Houston does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While UT Health Houston does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.